 Just like Google Play Music, a Premium subscription will also net you access to YouTube Music Premium, which offers background play on mobile, offline viewing, and ad-free playback (see below).
 For now, YouTube Music doesn’t have podcasts.

 With a YouTube Premium subscription, you can lock your phone (or switch to a different app) and videos will continue to play in the background.
 This is a nice feature for listening to podcasts and the like, or if you just want to listen to a song, but can’t find it on any other platform.
 It works in the YouTube app and the YouTube Music app.

 You can download videos (and whole playlists) for offline viewing with YouTube Premium.
 A very useful feature for plane flights (or, really, any time you want to save mobile data or expect to have poor service).
 You will need to have a fair bit of free space on your phone, but downloading songs via YouTube Music instead of the default YouTube app mitigates this to a degree.

 So, should you get it?

 That depends.
-If you find yourself happily subscribed to Spotify or Apple Music (or, less likely, Tidal), you probably don’t need YouTube Premium.
+If you find yourself happily subscribed to Spotify or Apple Music (or, less likely, Tidal or Deezer), you probably don’t need YouTube Premium.
 But if you use YouTube religiously, if you’re a fan of Cobra Kai or any of the other Premium series, and if you can overlook some of Google Play Music’s minor deficiencies, it’s well worth the price of admission.